richardthorp/rodeo/testing.md

 ![The 'EDIT' and 'DELETE' buttons in /added_recipes](static/images/readme-images/testing-images/recipe-card-edit-delete.jpg "The 'EDIT' and 'DELETE' buttons in /added_recipes")

 **To be able to save recipes that interest me and be able to access them quickly**
 * If the user is logged in, any page that displays a recipe or recipe cards features the 'FAVOURITE RECIPE?' heart icon.
-Once clicked, the recipe can be accessed quickly through the 'MY RECIPES' link in the navigation bar or footer.
+Once clicked, the recipe can be accessed through the 'MY RECIPES' link in the navigation bar or footer.
 * If the recipe is already in the users 'MY RECIPES' page, clicking the heart icon will remove the recipe from the list.

 ![The heart icon as seen in a recipe page](static/images/readme-images/testing-images/heart-icon.jpg "The heart icon as seen in a recipe page")